PajaJirsik/maven-roasters-sales-analysis/README.md

 ## How to Run

-1. Create the database.
-2. Import the CSV file.
+1. Download the repository and place the CSV file locally.
+2. Open MySQL Workbench (or another MySQL client).
-3. Execute the SQL script in order.
+3. Execute the SQL script:
+   - The script creates the database automatically.
+4. Import the CSV file:
+   - Either update the file path in the `LOAD DATA LOCAL INFILE` statement to match your local file location,
+   - or use MySQL Workbench's Table Data Import Wizard.
+5. Run the remaining queries in the script to reproduce the analysis.